sourcegraph/about/handbook/engineering/cloud/index.md

 1. Any user or organization can add private code to Sourcegraph Cloud for free before it's GA.
     - Make it usable:
         - Authorization from code hosts is enforced (e.g., organizations, teams).
+        - Repository visibility and permissions on Sourcegraph is intuitive.
+        - Adding private repositories is part of the same flows as adding public repositories.
         - TODO
     - Make it fast: TODO
 1. Sourcegraph Cloud is Generally Available (GA).